 The Educational Foundation began looking to aid the academic performance of the undergraduates through improvements to the house’s academic infrastructure in 2012.

-2024-2025 – Dozens of gifts allowed the Foundation to contribute over $140,000 to the House Recovery Fund, to meaningfully support the restoration of the house and to contribute additional funds to help ameliorate the negative impacts of the dislocation on the educational pursuits of the undergraduate brothers.
+2024-2025 – Dozens of gifts allowed the Foundation to contribute hundreds of thousands of dollars to the House Recovery Fund, to meaningfully support the restoration of the house and to contribute additional funds to help ameliorate the negative impacts of the dislocation on the educational pursuits of the undergraduate brothers.

 2024 – The Foundation placed an order for new furniture in the Memorial Library, including upgrades to window and door blinds to prevent visual distractions, an additional eight-foot study table, and high-quality office chairs.
 These improvements aim to create an optimal study environment, helping the undergraduates to perform their best academically.